 A single nucleotide polymorphism is a nucleotide that is variable – not everyone has the same one at that site.
 To be more precise, it’s one that has significant variation – at least a few percent of people (in the population you’re studying) have something other than the most common nucleotide at that site.
 Generally, the most common nucleotide is the ancestral one.

 You see such a variable site every few hundred nucleotides.
 Checking out the SNPs is less informative than sequencing the whole genome, but it’s much easier.

 Most of these SNPs are in neutral parts of the genome and don’t do anything, one way or the other.
 If you’re investigating ancient population splits and such, this is useful, easier to analyze: neutral means unloaded dice, adaptive evolution means dice loaded in unpredictable ways.

 In order to pick a set of SNPs, you look at members of some population and see which sites in the genome are sufficiently variable.
 They may still be good SNPs in another population, as long as that population is sufficiently similar – that is, shares most of the same drift history.

 On the other hand, if the two populations have been separated for a long, long time, they won’t have the same SNPS, at least not entirely: sites that are variable in population 1, the population you used to pick your SNPS, may be fixed in the second population, while sites that are essentially fixed in the first population may be SNPs in population 2.
-The long the separation, the more this happens.
+The longer the separation, the more this happens.

 Some years ago, some friends of mine looked at how ancestral (on average) SNPs were in different populations.